RajP99/E-Commerce-Image-Pricing-using-CNN/README.md

-# E-Commerce-Image-Pricing-using-CNN
-Personal project to determine produuct pricing using just an image of the product.

-Using the BeautifulSoup library to scrape images and their pricing from Amazon.ca.

-Implementing a Convolutional Neural Network (CNN) to identify products and determine the price.
+# Scraping News Headlines & Clustering

+Personal project where I used the Urllib and Beautiful Soup libraries to scrape Canadian news headlines off of various popular news sources.

+Used the kmeans algorithm to determine common topics and trending Canadian news.

-PROJECT IS STILL IN PROGRESS
+IN PROGRESS